Volume 7 • Number 1 • February, 2014

 Surely a photograph can suggest a particular truth or reality (and can admittedly do so in a uniquely compelling way).
 But, beyond that mere suggestion we’re talking about a decidedly individual interpretation of reality and not about actual truth, or reality.
 Just beyond the hint of truth within any photograph lies a minefield of politics, propaganda, social expectations, cultural traditions, learned behavior, personal prejudices, life experiences, and let’s not forget occasionally poor eyesight and a progressively failing memory.

-If you're ever out in the landscape and find that it does not (at first glance) appear to be as pretty as the pictures you may have seen in the gift shop, don’t forget that it is the job of the photographer to tell a story by exaggerating the scene in very much the same way as an actor is charged with projecting his/her voice while performing on a stage.
+If you're ever out in the landscape and find that it does not (at first glance) appear to be as pretty as the pictures you may have seen in the gift shop, don’t forget that it is the job of the photographer to tell a story by exaggerating the scene in very much the same way as an actor is charged with projecting his/her voice and expression while performing on a stage.
 It’s all about a personalized interpretation of the story at hand, and not so much about the unassailable reality inherent to the subject of the story itself.
 We’re talking about art, here… not about statistical reality.

 With such an extraordinary abundance of visual beauty in the world around me, I just hope that I never become complacent enough to take that beauty for granted.
 And of course… I also hope that my imagination will continue to permit me to follow Mark Twain’s sage advice by never allowing the facts to get in the way of a good story!